Spantik: Ski descent

 In 2019, Tiphaine Duperier and Boris Langenstein made the first successful ski descent of Spantik.

 Paragliding

 On June 8, 2021, French paraglider Antoine Girard landed a paraglider at 6400 m on Spantik's southwest ridge.
 He climbed to the summit, and flew off the mountain, landing safely in Karimabad an hour later.

 Climbing incidents

 In 2002, Japanese climber Saito Kenji died on descent from the summit of acute mountain sickness.

 In August 2006, German climber Andrea Linckh died near Camp II on her descent from the summit.

 In June 2024, Japanese climbers Atsushi Taguchi and Ryuseki Hiraoka went missing during their attempt to summit the peak in alpine style.
 Hiraoka's body was found 300 m below camp III, two days after going missing.
 A third Japanese climber, Hiroshi Onishi died less than a month later after falling into a crevasse.

+On 20 August 2026, Pakistani mountaineer Asma Mushtaq successfully reached the summit of Spantik (7,027 m) accompanied by mountain guide Akbar Ali.
+During her descent, at an altitude of approximately 6,400 meters, Mushtaq suffered a severe medical emergency related to high-altitude sickness and died despite immediate rescue and assistance efforts by the mountain guides.